spetlr-org/spetlr-org.github.io/README.md

 Configurator().add_resource_path("path/to/sql_files")
 ```

-All tables acces needs to use abstractions:
+All tables' access needs to use abstractions:

 ```python
 # Dont use